Austin Ekeler Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Ekeler recorded 35 rushing yards in his lone career matchup against the Eagles, 26.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchups, Ekeler had 35 rushing yards versus the Eagles, 26.5 fewer than his over/under in Sunday's game.

-- Ekeler ran for a touchdown in that game against the Eagles.
+- Ekeler ran for a touchdown in that matchup against the Eagles.

-- The Eagles give up 123.5 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- The Eagles have the NFL's 23rd-ranked defense against the run, giving up 123.5 yards per game.

-- This season the Eagles have conceded nine rushing TDs.
-They are ranked 24th in the league in that category.
+- This year the Eagles are ranked 24th in the league in rushing touchdowns allowed (nine).

 Recent Performances

-- Last week against the Patriots, Ekeler picked up 64 yards on 11 carries (averaging 5.8 yards per carry) while scoring one touchdown.
+- Ekeler put together a 64-yard rushing performance in last week's matchup with the Patriots, carrying the ball 11 times (averaging 5.8 yards per attempt) while scoring one touchdown.

+- He added six receptions for 60 yards in the passing game.

-- Ekeler has rushed for 137 yards on 34 carries (45.7 yards per game) with three touchdowns over his last three games.
+- Ekeler has rushed for 137 yards on 34 carries (45.7 yards per game) with three touchdowns on the ground over his last three games.

 Ekeler's Los Angeles Teammates